McConnell pushes for more COVID vaccinations: 'We're in the red zone, but we're not in the end zone'

 CLICK HERE TO GET THE FOX NEWS APP

-And some GOP lawmakers have fueled doubts about the shots, including Sen. Ron Johnson, R-Wis., who recently held an event with people who said they suffered adverse health effects from the vaccinations.
+And some GOP lawmakers have fueled doubts about the shots themselves, including Sen. Ron Johnson, R-Wis., who recently held an event with people who said they suffered adverse health effects from the vaccinations.

 Asked about Johnson's efforts, McConnell declined to criticize his colleague, saying: "I can only speak for myself."